kinnala/scikit-fem/README.md

 into vectors.
 The library supports triangular, quadrilateral, tetrahedral and hexahedral meshes as well as one-dimensional problems.

-The library fills an important gap in the spectrum of finite element codes.
+The library fills a gap in the spectrum of finite element codes.
-The library is *lightweight* meaning that it has *minimal dependencies*.
+The library is *lightweight* and has *minimal dependencies*.
 It contains *no compiled code* meaning that it's *easy to install* and use on all platforms that support NumPy.
-Despite being fully interpreted, the code has a reasonably *good performance*.
+Despite being fully interpreted, the code has a *reasonable performance*.

+## Benchmark

 *The following benchmark (`docs/examples/performance.py`) demonstrates the time spent on finite element assembly in comparison to the time spent on linear